NormalLuser/BeEhBasic/Readme.md

 This could be done without the double buffer with a self erasing sprite, but as the screens get more complex it gets harder and harder to add things without visible flickering.

+I also added some BEEP commands so that there is a foot-fall sound if you have the speaker hooked up (see below).

 ![RUN](https://raw.githubusercontent.com/Fifty1Ford/BeEhBasic/main/RunningMan.gif)

 This 10 lines of code gets me quite a lot: